Seven years ago Michaela Sims adopted her first child.

 “After Nelson won in 2006, my husband and I had just adopted our first child and I knew I would soon leave,” she said.

 A year ago, she and Jennifer Bell formed Chamber Hill Strategies, a bipartisan lobbying firm that deals heavily with health care law and tax law.
 Sims is a Democrat, Bell a Republican.

 “It’s been a wonderful year, and one of the great things that has happened is that we were given the opportunity to work as a lobbyist for the American Academy of Adoption Attorneys,” she said.

-The academy, she said, is not a typical client.
+The academy, she said, is an atypical client because it is a nonprofit.

 Infants adopted from poorer regions of the world often have no birth record, Sims said, and so their age is frequently estimated.
-Sometimes, as the years pass and puberty hits, it becomes obvious that they are older than their estimated age.
-State laws around the country permit age estimates to be adjusted, but the U.S. Department of Homeland Security does not recognize the adjustments, thus causing a child to have two official birthdates.
+Sometimes, when puberty hits, it becomes obvious that the children are older than their estimated age.
+State laws permit age estimates to be adjusted, but the U.S. Department of Homeland Security does not recognize the adjustments, which causes a child to have two official birthdates.

-This plays havoc with their lives as the children grow older and seek official documents, from driver’s licenses to passports.
+This plays havoc with their lives as the children grow older and seek official documents such as driver’s licenses and passports.